tuminoid/gitlab-installer/README.md

 From Gitlab version 7.11.2 onwards, it uses packageserver with apt.
 Which means there is little reason to change the installer anymore.

+From Gitlab version 8.13.2 onwards, default OS is Ubuntu 16.04 Xenial, Ubuntu's next LTS release.
+Old 14.04 LTS installer (which is compatible with Gitlab still, just Vagrant base boxes differ) is found at `ubuntu-14.04` branch.

 Gitlab CI